Guide: Women’s Leather Jacket Styles

 The beauty of a good leather coat is that it doesn’t require you to wear a specific outfit.
 Their length means that most of the clothes underneath will be hidden anyway, but they do look the part with a jeans and a pair of walking boots – perfect for walking and trips outdoors in the colder months.

-The Angie is a popular leather coat that strikes the perfect balance between fashion and practicality.
-The soft, satin-finish leather and simple, elegant design mean that a jacket like this can be worn with formal or casual outfits.
-Match it with dark jeans, tall boots and a light sweater for a comfortable yet classy look for the colder months.
-To complete the look and add an extra bit of warmth, try complementing the Angie with a bold tartan scarf.
+Match your leather coat with dark jeans, tall boots and a light sweater for a comfortable yet classy look for the colder months.
+To complete the look and add an extra bit of warmth, try complementing with a bold tartan scarf.

 Flying jackets (also known as shearling, aviator or pilot jackets) are the descendants of jackets worn by aviators in the mid-twentieth century.
 Now, as then, they’re designed for warmth and comfort.
 Like biker jackets, flying jackets are often marked by an off-centre zip.
 Their most distinctive feature, however, is the soft, warm wool that lines the collar and, on some jackets, the lapels.